Quick Start Guide - Faculty Resources - LibGuides at DACC Library Skip to Main Content

 • Essential -- students must read this.
 Essential tags will also trigger a purchase request to the library for material the library doesn't own in an electronic form.
 Essential textbooks are an exception because textbook publishers do not sell e-editions to libraries.

-• Further Reading -- students are encouraged to read these to improve understanding
+• Further resources for interested students -- students are encouraged to read these to improve understanding

-• Optional Choice -- use these for times when students must choose between various reading selections, such read one of the optional reading choices
+• Reading Choice -- use these for times when students must choose between various reading selections, such read one of the optional reading choices

 • Extra Credit -- use for extra credit reading opportunities